-- We do not ask for certain sensitive PII such as social security numbers, driver’s license numbers, or biometric data.
+- We do not ask for certain sensitive PI such as social security numbers, driver’s license numbers, or biometric data.
 However, paying subscribers are asked for payment information when they subscribe.
-Please see Section 2 (Content You Submit) for more information about how we safeguard payment information.
+Please see Section 2 (Information Collection) for more information about how we safeguard payment information.

 - We use commercially reasonable physical, technical, and administrative security measures designed to safeguard all information collected by the Services.

-- Adult Users (as defined below) may contact us, when applicable, at any time as described in Section 11 (Contact Us) to request that we provide for their review, or delete from our records, any PII they have provided about Child Users associated with their account, or to cease collecting PII from those Child Users.
-For information about when we automatically delete PII due to account cancellation or inactivity, please see Section 8 (Location of Information Processing).
+- Adult Users (as defined below) may contact us, when applicable, at any time as described in Section 12 (Contact Us) to request that we provide for their review, or delete from our records, any PI they have provided about Child Users associated with their Account, or to cease collecting PI from those Child Users.
+For information about when we automatically delete PI due to account cancellation or inactivity, please see Section 9 (Location of Information Processing).